 Frankie: Hugh has to be careful because this week I've discovered - I don't know if you know what slash fiction is?
 But it's basically gay fiction on the internet where they have people like, you know, Captain Kirk and Spock shagging each other.
 And there's one of me and Hugh.
 Hugh: * Celebrates* Frankie: I don't know why you're doing that, Hugh, because you're the receiver.
 Hugh: I'm just trying to make it easier for you.
 Frankie:And the most offensive part of it is when they describe my pubes as being ginger.

-Must say it begs the question of how he managed to find out about this...
+Must say it invites the question of how he managed to find out about this...

 Speaking of improv shows, there is Ryan/Colin slashfic from the American Whose Line Is It Anyway?.
 Might I mention that they are both married, and not to each other?
 Though, the Ho Yay certainly doesn't help...